 Mar 02, 2023: Replaced the Hisense U6H with the TCL 5 Series/S555 2022 QLED, as it's brighter and looks better outdoors for about the same price.

 Jan 11, 2023: Verified our picks for accuracy and consistency, and refreshed the text for clarity.

 Nov 16, 2022: Replaced the LG C2 OLED with the Samsung S95B OLED, and moved the C2 to Notable Mentions.

 Sep 27, 2022: Replaced the Samsung QN85A QLED with the higher-end Samsung QN90B QLED and renamed as 'Best Upper Mid-Range'; replaced the TCL 6 Series/R646 2021 QLED with the Hisense U8H because it's better overall.
 Replaced the Hisense U6G and the LG C1 with their newer models, the Hisense U6H and LG C2; updated Notable Mentions based on changes.

-Our recommendations above are what we think are currently the best outdoor TVs to buy for most people.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best TVs for outdoor use to buy for most people.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).